 The School entered into an operating lease with Columbus City Schools for the School's facilities.
 The lease commenced July 1, 2011 and extends through June 30, 2014, with monthly rental payments of \$5,418.
-See Note 15 for additional information on rental payments
+The School paid \$35,234 during fiscal year 2014.
+In addition, the School exhausted \$21,817 in rent credits during the fiscal year.
+These rent credits were earned from Columbus City Schools for financing building roof repairs.